New York Botanical Garden: Grounds

+Specialty gardens and collections

 At the heart of the Garden is the Thain Family Forest, an old-growth forest.
 It is the largest existing remnant of the original forest which covered all of New York City before the arrival of European settlers in the 17th century.
 The forest, which was never logged, contains oaks, American beeches, cherry, birch, tulip and white ash trees, some more than two centuries old.

 The forest itself is split by the Bronx River, the only freshwater river in New York City, and this stretch of the river includes a riverine canyon and rapids.
 Along the shores sits the Stone Mill, previously known as the Lorillard Snuff Mill, built in 1840.
 Sculptor Charles Tefft created the Fountain of Life on the grounds in 1905.

 The Ladies' Border, originally commissioned by the Women's Auxiliary Committee in the 1920s, was designed by Ellen Shipman and installed between 1931 and 1933.
+It consists of a sheltered area measuring 30 by 300 ft across, near the Haupt Conservatory.
 In 2000, designer Lynden B. Miller created a new plan for the Ladies' Border.
 The Jane Watson Irwin Perennial Garden was designed in the 1970s by Dan Kiley and redefined by Miller in the 1980s and again in 2003.

-In addition to restoring or redesigning existing gardens and collections, such as the Ladies' Border (2002), the Benenson Ornamental Conifers (2004), the Peggy Rockefeller Rose Garden (2007), the Thain Family Forest (2011), and the Marjorie G. Rosen Seasonal Walk by Piet Oudolf (2014), The New York Botanical Garden added new gardens and collections to its grounds: the Home Gardening Center (2005), the Maureen K. Chilton Azalea Garden (2011) by landscape architect Shavaun Towers of Towers|Golde LLC, and Native Plant Garden (2013), by landscape architect Sheila Brady of Oehme, van Sweden.
+Structures

 Research laboratories

-The Pfizer Plant Research Laboratory, built with funding from the National Oceanic and Atmospheric Administration, New York State and New York City, and named for its largest private donor, is a major new research institution at the Garden that opened in 2006.
-The laboratory is a pure research institution, with projects more diverse than research in universities and pharmaceutical companies.

-The laboratory's research emphasis is on plant genomics, the study of how genes function in plant development.
-One question scientists hope to answer is Darwin's "abominable mystery"; when, where, and why flowering plants emerged.
-The laboratory's research also furthers the discipline of molecular systematics, the study of DNA as evidence that can reveal the evolutionary history and relationships of plant species.
-Staff scientists also study plant use in immigrant communities in New York City and the genetic mechanisms by which neurotoxins are produced in some plants, work that may be related to nerve disease in humans.